lindsaykwardell/starcomgame.com/rules/play/command.md

 ## Move Ships

 Ships that you have controlled since the start of your turn have one movement action.
 You may move them (called jumping) to another adjacent system.
-Ship may only jump once per turn unless otherwise stated (except Fighters).
+Ships may only jump according to their speed.
+For example, a [Corvette](https://www.starcomgame.com/card-database?selectedCard=Corvette) has a speed of 1, and so can only jump once per turn.
+A [Fighter](https://www.starcomgame.com/card-database?selectedCard=Strike_Fighter) has a speed of 0, and so cannot jump.

+Some cards (like [Enhanced Jump Drive](/card-database?selectedCard=Enhanced_Jump_Drive)) can increase a ship's speed, which allows for additional movement actions.
+The only time a Fighter can jump while having a speed of 0 is if a [Carrier](https://www.starcomgame.com/card-database?selectedCard=Carrier) is in the same system as the Fighter and it jumps to another system.

 ## Explore